Meraki-Solutions/green-state/README.md

 ### Getting Dependencies as Props

-Green State also provides a `withDependencies` Higher Order Component (HOC) which you can use to inject dependencies as props.
+GreenState also provides a `withDependencies` Higher Order Component (HOC) which you can use to inject dependencies as props.
 This is especially useful if you need to use the dependencies in a class lifecycle method.

 ```js
 import { withDependencies } from '@symbiotic/green-state';